-While scrolling through social media there’s a good chance you’ve seen the image of a pineapple with the quote that says: “Be a pineapple: Stand tall.
+There’s a good chance you’ve seen the image of a pineapple with the quote that says: “Be a pineapple: Stand tall.
 Wear a crown and be sweet on the inside.”
-I mean, who doesn’t want to develop into that?
-Did you know pineapples roots can extend past its leaves which can reach up to 5 feet long?
+I mean, who doesn’t want to be like that?
+Did you know the pineapples roots can extend past its leaves which can reach up to 5 feet long?
 It takes about six months just for the seed to sprout.
-During that time the baby plant can even be planted carefully into temporary growing containers.
+During that time the baby plant can be planted carefully into temporary growing containers.
 We see it takes a pineapple time to mature into what it’s supposed to be from the inside out.
 For any fruit, its seed must fall on good soil and have a deep root system for it to produce.
 An apple doesn’t just become an apple overnight.
 There are even preferred seasons for the pruning of an apple tree.
 The best time for it to be pruned is in late winter or early spring before new growth beings.
 Without it being watered, pruned and rooted nothing develops.

 God also sends people to plant and water seeds in the lives of others.
 1 Corinthians 3:6-8 says, “I planted the seed in your hearts, and Apollos watered it, but it was God who made it grow.
 It’s not important who does the planting, or who does the watering.
 What’s important is that God makes the seed grow.”

-In Matthew 13:5-8 Jesus tells the parable of the soils.
-I’m going to share some and break them into pieces:
+In Matthew 13:5-8 Jesus tells the parable of the soils:

 – “Other seeds fell on shallow soil with underlying rock.
 The seeds sprouted quickly because the soil was shallow.
 But the plants soon wilted under the hot sun, and since they didn’t have deep roots, they died.”